faberuser/kings-raid-daily/README.md

 - Game language ENGLISH, VIETNAMESE or JAPANESE

 #### Config:
+- Double click/Open generate-shortcut.bat to generate shortcut point to executables in kings-raid-daily folder
 - Open emulator Settings and head to Other settings on the left menu, change @adb_debug/ADB debugging to Open connection
 - Run the script and press 3 or edit directly in config.json